Xybertic (XYB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Xybertic Historical Price

-According to the latest data gathered on Xybertic live price page, the current price of Xybertic is 0.00005883USD.
-The circulating supply of Xybertic(XYB) is 1.00B XYB , giving it a market capitalization of $58.76K.
+According to the latest data gathered on Xybertic live price page, the current price of Xybertic is 0.00005208USD.
+The circulating supply of Xybertic(XYB) is 1.00B XYB , giving it a market capitalization of $52.02K.

 - 30 Days0.00%$ --$ 0.000228$ 0.000040